vsoch/vsoch.github.io/_posts/2017-9-14-research-container-standard.md

 >> where would the different metadata/ metrics be hosted?

 This is very important.
-And it feels like the kind of thing that if done right, it will be easy to follow and support.
-I think it's been hard for academics and research scientists to produce software is because there are no guides or practices outlined for what the final thing should look like.
+And it feels like the kind of thing that if done right, it would be easy to follow and support.
+I think it's been hard for research scientists to produce software because there are no guides or practices outlined for how a software module should integrate into it's installation system.
+There are plenty of examples for how to create an R or Python module in isolation, or in a notebook, but not beyond that.
 What do you think?